Frequently Asked Questions (FAQs)

 If you would like to meet with an advisor prior to withdrawing to see if there is any way we can assist you, call 949-824-6343 to schedule an appointment.

-If you are confident that you would like to withdraw, you can fill out this form prior to your program’s withdrawal deadline.
+If you are confident that you would like to withdraw, complete our Withdrawal Form prior to your program’s withdrawal deadline.
 Note: After the withdrawal deadline for your program, you will be liable for withdrawal fees.

 UCI Matters